Nazi persecution of the Catholic Church in Germany: "War on the Church"

 With the expansion of the war in the East from 1941, there came also an expansion of the regime's attack on the churches.
 Monasteries and convents were targeted and expropriation of Church properties surged.
 The Nazi authorities claimed that the properties were needed for wartime necessities such as hospitals, or accommodation for refugees or children, but in fact used them for their own purposes.
-"Hostility to the state" was another common cause give for the confiscations, and the action of a single member of a monastery could result in seizure of the whole.
+"Hostility to the state" was another common cause given for the confiscations, and the action of a single member of a monastery could result in seizure of the whole.
 The Jesuits were especially targeted.
 The Papal Nuncio Cesare Orsenigo and Cardinal Bertram complained constantly to the authorities but were told to expect more requisitions owing to war-time needs.
 The Nazi authorities decreed the dissolution of all monasteries and abbeys in the German Reich, many of them effectively being occupied and secularized by the Allgemeine SS under Himmler.
 However, on July 30, 1941 the Aktion Klostersturm (Operation Monastery) was put to an end by a decree of Hitler, who feared the increasing protests by the Catholic part of German population might result in passive rebellions and thereby harm the Nazi war effort at the eastern front.
 Over 300 monasteries and other institutions were expropriated by the SS.

 On 22 March 1942, the German Bishops issued a pastoral letter on "The Struggle against Christianity and the Church".
 The letter launched a defence of human rights and the rule of law and accused the Reich Government of "unjust oppression and hated struggle against Christianity and the Church", despite the loyalty of German Catholics to the Fatherland, and brave service of Catholics soldiers:

 The letter outlined serial breaches of the 1933 Concordat, reiterated complaints of the suffocation of Catholic schooling, presses and hospitals and said that the "Catholic faith has been restricted to such a degree that it has disappeared almost entirely from public life" and even worship within churches in Germany "is frequently restricted or oppressed", while in the conquered territories (and even in the Old Reich), churches had been "closed by force and even used for profane purposes".
 The freedom of speech of clergymen had been suppressed and priests were being "watched constantly" and punished for fulfilling "priestly duties" and incarcerated in Concentration camps without legal process.
 Religious orders had been expelled from schools, and their properties seized, while seminaries had been confiscated "to deprive the Catholic priesthood of successors".